vega/vega-lite/site/docs/sort.md

 ## Continuous Scale

 If the channel has a continuous scale (quantitative or time), `sort` can have the following values:
-- `"ascending"` –  the field is sort by the field's value in ascending order.
+- `"ascending"` –  the field is sorted by the field's value in ascending order.
-- `"descending"` –  the field is sort by the field's value in descending order.
+- `"descending"` –  the field is sorted by the field's value in descending order.

 <span class="note-line">__Default value:__ `"ascending"`.</span>